Board Budget Belief Statements

 - The Board believes maintaining an uncommitted reserve is necessary for emergent and contingent situations.

-- The Board believes that equitable opportunities for student learning are achieved by allocating funds to specific centralized programs and services.
+- The Board believes opportunities for student learning are achieved by allocating funds to specific centralized programs and services.

 - The Board believes in providing targeted opportunities to further innovative practices in schools.